Ba1a123/Ba1a123/README.md

 # Hi there, I'm Peesala Balakrishna 👋

--Welcome to my GitHub profile!
+Welcome to my GitHub profile!
 I'm a software developer with a passion for full-stack development, AI, and cloud computing.
 With a strong foundation in Java, Python, and modern web technologies, I love building innovative and impactful solutions.
  - [visit my Portfolio](https://bala-6b759.web.app/)

 <h3 align="left">Languages and Tools:</h3>